TheMediocreCoder/CyberArk_RDPFile_Connector/README.md

 P.S.:
 If you are logged in with Domain credentials.
 Script will automatically fill your username in format Domain/Username & Domain DNS.

-Thanks to @pspete for reviewing the code and suggesting Readme & adding PSM Server as User field.
+Special Thanks to @pspete for taking out time & reviewing the code.